-No one wants to feel like their life is at risk, but how much power should we give our government agencies to keep us safe?
+No one wants to feel like one's life is at risk, but how much power should we give our government agencies to keep us safe?
 Where do sensible rules and regulations end and invasive supervision begin?
 And whose lives will be permanently altered in the process?

-You see, back in 2011, when Congress passed the highly controversial Food Safety Modernization Act (FSMA), a coalition of farmers, sustainable farming advocates, and consumers worked tirelessly to ensure that the bill wouldn’t put undue burden on small food producers.
+You see, back in 2011, when Congress passed the highly controversial Food Safety Modernization Act, a coalition of farmers, sustainable farming advocates, and consumers worked tirelessly to ensure that the bill wouldn’t put undue burden on small food producers.
 We all deserve safe food, the thinking went, but why should a 10-acre organic farm have to follow all the same rules as a 10,000-acre corporate farm?
 After much debate, rather than adjust the safety rules to better fit small farms, lawmakers agreed to an amendment that would partially exempt farmers grossing less than $500,000 a year who sell more than half of their products directly to consumers, or to retailers that do.

 Take Jim Crawford of New Morning Farm.
 He and his wife have been farming organically on around 40 acres in southern Pennsylvania since the early 1970s, and they sell the bulk of their produce to chefs and consumers in Washington, D.C.
 As one of the larger small operations in the area, Crawford’s farm will not be exempt.
 Even though they sell more than $500,000 worth of produce, he says, “We don’t keep even 10 percent of our sales as income.”